 In Vitro Fertilization (IVF) Treatment

-In Vitro Fertilization is a laboratory procedure where the egg is fertilized with the sperm in a laboratory dish and is implanted into the woman’s uterus
+The process of IVF (In Vitro Fertilization) is a laboratory procedure where the egg is fertilized with the sperm in a laboratory dish and is implanted into the woman’s uterus.

 Intra Cytoplasmic Sperm Injection (ICSI)

 Intra Cytoplasmic Sperm Injection (ICSI) is an assisted reproductive technique where in a single sperm is injected into the cytoplasm of the oocyte with the help of special micro-manipulators.

 The initial steps for both IVF and ICSI are similar.
 Both treatments differ in the insemination methodology post the egg collection step.

 Pre Treatment Investigations